Should I start an endowment?

 One great resource that is available to many ministries is your Diocesan Catholic Foundation.
 Though not all dioceses currently operate a foundation, many have created one that exists as a separate corporation from the diocese for legal purposes.
 Many of these foundations will help set up, manage, and administer the legal requirements of an endowment for a small fee, making the revenue available on an agreed upon schedule.

-Some Diocesan Foundations have skills and resources available for you to market your endowment, but you will still be responsible for telling your donors that they can make an endowment gift.
+Some Diocesan Foundations have skills and resources available for you to market your endowment.
+You will still be responsible for telling your donors that they can make an endowment gift.
 Marketing for an endowment can range from very simple to quite complex, so you’ll need to gauge how much time your organization is willing to commit.

 In it for the long haul

 Know that forming an endowment will never be a pressing need.
 Urgent matters will always get in the way, unless you decide to make it a priority.
 Endowments also take many years of committed support before they begin to bear fruit.
-Planned gifts, a major source of funds for an endowment, take years to come to fruition, so you need to have the vision of the long-term benefit so you can continue to push through the years (yes, years) at the beginning when it seems like it will never be more than a few thousand dollars.
+Planned gifts, a major source of funds for an endowment, take years to come to fruition.
+You need to focus on the long-term benefit so you can push through the years (yes, years) when doomed to failure.
 Remember that most fruit trees take 5-7 years before they yield a viable crop.
 Commit to at least that amount of time before beginning your endowment adventure.